timrichardson/Prime-Ubuntu-18.04/README.md

 **Requires lightdm.
 And forget about wayland**

-It looks like this: https://www.youtube.com/watch?v=RfB_IWw7pl4&feature=youtu.be
+It looks like this: [YouTube: Optimus fast switch Ubuntu 18.04](https://youtu.be/RfB_IWw7pl4)

 ## Why does this code exist?